SihanCai/BobSquad/ReadMe.md

 ### Adding Highlighted Areas to the Map:

 The highlighted areas of the map are polygons.
+The code for the polygons is inside of the map.js file.
 Instructions for creating polygons are listed on google's developers website: https://developers.google.com/maps/documentation/javascript/examples/polygon-simple
 There are also examples of the current polygons in the map.js file.

 ### Embedding YouTube Videos on the Website:

-The highlighted areas of the map are polygons.
-Instructions for creating polygons are listed on google's developers website: https://developers.google.com/maps/documentation/javascript/examples/polygon-simple
-There are also examples of the current polygons in the map.js file.
+First the video will need to be uploaded to the YouTube account.
+Make sure that it is unlisted and can only be viewed through a link.
+If you are viewing the video that you would like to embed, copy the url and paste into the json file in the "link" propterty.
+Then replace "watch" with "embed" inside of the url.

 ### Finding Latitude and Longitude Coordinates:

+A simple way to find latitude and longitude coordinates is by opening google maps and right clicking in the location where you would like to know the coordinates.
+Clicking on the coordinates automatically copies it to the clipboard.

-A simple way to find latitude and longitude coordinates is by creating a new map with Google My Maps and adding a marker in the location where you would like to know the latitude and longitude.
+Another way to find the latitude and longitude coodinates that lets you visualize them a little better is by creating a new map with Google My Maps and adding a marker in the location where you would like to know the latitude and longitude.
 Clicking on the marker after it has been created in the My Maps map will display the latitude and longitude coordinates in the bottom left of the infowindow that appears.

 ### Adding Elements to the Timeline:
 Adding a timeline element requires adding an additional heading list element with the following syntax: